A Seat at the Table

 “If they don’t give you a seat at the table, bring a folding chair.” – Shirley Chisholm

 In 1968, Shirley Chisholm became the first black woman elected to Congress.
-Four years later, she became the first black candidate to run for the presidential nomination of a major party and the first woman to seek the Democratic Party’s nomination.
-Congresswoman Chisholm stepped up, claimed her seat at the table of public discourse, and made a difference by representing a wide range of people and issues.
+Four years later, she became the first black woman candidate to run for the presidential nomination of a major party and the first woman to seek the Democratic Party’s nomination.
+The exhibit shares how Congresswoman Chisholm stepped up, claimed her seat at the table of public discourse, and made a difference by representing a wide range of people and issues.